 Yes!
 I figured out a long time ago it’s much easier to send a person 100 books than to send 100 people 1 book, and I love seeing my things in cool stores around the world.
 Get in touch and I can get you all set up.

-Of course you think they're good.
-But are there credible 3rd-party reviews?
+Of course you think your books are good.
+But are there credible third-party reviews?

-I was recently on NPR's Morning Edition, which was amazing and terrifying all at once.
+I was also on NPR’s Morning Edition, which was amazing and terrifying all at once.

-This thing started in 2009 with the beer-tasting notebook.
-A 32-page book with a cover wrapped around it seemed a good size - enough space for reviews, but not so thick you'd feel you were sitting on a brick.
+This whole thing started way back in 2009 with my beer-tasting notebook.
+A 32-page book with a cover wrapped around it seemed a good size: enough space for reviews, but not so thick you’d feel you were sitting on a brick.
 As I was figuring things out, I decided I wanted to offer a three-pack of books, but 96 Bottles of Beer Reviews just didn't have the same ring as ...
 99!

 Have you ever thought of making an app?